+There were no related party transactions for the fiscal year ended June 30, 2018.
 During the fiscal year ended June 30, 2017, GPF paid \$337 to a company to improve its website.
-During the fiscal year ended June 30, 2016, GPF paid \$9,956 to a company to improve its website.
 A principal of the company is a member of the Board of Trustees.